 Luckily, our beliefs about equality can’t possibly be so deeply ingrained that we can’t reverse them, can they?
 The question remains – how can we engineer employees, of all nationalities, with the confidence to speak out when they have something important to say?

 The best way to affect change on malleable young minds is through education, but our educational system aspires to develop well-rounded individuals, not to raise confident leaders.
 In order to achieve this well-rounded status, compulsory courses mandate that students take math and science up to grade 11, a second language and a social science until grade 10, and English to graduation.

-By imposing these strict rules on every student, we inevitably fabricate bad students in certain subjects.
-A popular example is math.
+By imposing these strict rules on every student, we inevitably fabricate “bad” students in certain subjects.
+Take math, for example.
 Due to the cumulative nature of the subject, if students dislike or struggle with math in grade six, it is highly improbable that they’ll be an A+ student by grade ten.
-This kind of constant struggle isn’t going to develop persistence, it simply leads to a complete degradation of self-confidence.
+This kind of constant challenge isn’t going to develop persistence, it simply leads to a complete degradation of self-confidence.

 Constantly flirting with failure often forces the student to resent the subject, and worse, they learn to fear failure.
 It’s this fear of failure that creates risk-averse personalities, and I would argue, that this risk-aversion was partially responsible for the plane crash in Chapter 7.

 The typical classroom setting also promotes a high PDI.
 By structuring the classroom to have rows of desks facing the front of the classroom we literally make the teacher an untouchable figure of authority.
 Many students are too scared to ask questions in front of an audience and the traditional classroom configuration denies students the opportunity to be comfortable speaking with authoritative figures.